matnad/liquid-gas-token/README.md

 Comparative benchmarks for GST2, CHI and LGT.
 For GST2 and CHI, uniswap is used to do the buying and selling, LGT uses its own liquidity pool.

-This does not give a full representation of gas cost, just a snapshot with the used token amounts.
+This does not give a full representation of gas costs, just a snapshot with the used token amounts.
 Care has been taken that all variables are initialized and the comparison is as fair as possible.

 Benchmarks were calculated using a [Brownie](https://github.com/eth-brownie/brownie) script on a [Ganache](https://github.com/trufflesuite/ganache-cli) forked main net.
 You can see the script and details [here](scripts/benchmarks/gas_token_comparison.py).